Queen's Own Yeomanry: Organisation

+The regiment is under the command of 19th Brigade, within 1st (UK) Division, and is paired with the Light Dragoons, both operating the Jackal vehicle.

 Order of precedence

 For the purposes of parading, the Regiments of the British Army are listed according to an order of precedence.
 This is the order in which the various corps of the army parade, from right to left, with the unit at the extreme right being the most senior.

 Guidon

 The Guidon, which is awarded by The Queen, is a flag of crimson silk damask embroidered and fringed with gold with the Regimental Battle Honours emblazoned upon it and the Regimental emblem embroidered in the centre.
 On 22 September 2007 Prince Charles, in his capacity as Royal Honorary Colonel of The Queen's Own Yeomanry, presented a new Guidon to the Regiment in an hour-long ceremony in the grounds of Alnwick Castle.
 This was the first Guidon the QOY has received since its formation.

 Armoured Vehicles

 In late 2013, with the phasing out of CVR(T) across the British Army, the regiment was re-equipped with the Land Rover Defender-based RWMIK, a light armoured vehicle, equipped with the General Purpose Machine Gun (GPMG) and the Browning .50 Heavy Machine Gun (HMG), as well as individual BOWMAN digital battlefield communications systems and specialised surveillance optics, including thermal imaging.
 In 2018 the regiment re-equipped with Jackal 1's to harmonise vehicles with its sister regiment, The Light Dragoons.